Ian Kerner

-Ian Kerner is an American sex counselor, practitioner of psychotherapy, and author on pleasuring sex partners.
+Ian Kerner (born 1966) is an American sex counselor, practitioner of psychotherapy, and author on pleasuring sexual partners.
 He works in sex therapy and couples therapy.

 Early life and education

 Kerner was born and raised in New York City, where he lives with his wife and two sons and their family dogs, Jitterbug and Oscar.
-He is also Jewish.
+He is Jewish.

 Career

 Kerner was a playwright before he was a sex therapist.
 He practices in New York.
 He wrote for CNN as a health columnist, and for Men's Health.

 In addition to being a Clinical Fellow of the American Association of Marriage and Family Therapists (AAMFT), Kerner is certified by the American Association of Sexuality Educators, Counselors and Therapists, and has sat on AASECT's board of directors.